isaacmcallister843/Metals_Mapping_GAM/README.md

 In some cases the models work best with a spatial transform to put the data points in a grid, this is done manually by the grid 2 function.

 ## Features
-- Detailed anaylis of geospatial data.
+- Detailed analysis of geospatial data.
 Including automatic correction for spatial auto correlation and outlier filtering.
 - Automatic selection of best fit models
 - Advanced error handeling and redudancy features
 - Map generation and raster output